mndahlen/CS433-LEGO-DETECTION/readme.md

 # Detection and classification of Lego bricks in a pile of Legos

 ## Introduction
 This project was performed as the final course-project in CS-433 at EPFL.
-For details of the project you are referred to the report which is available in docs/.
+Report is is available in docs/.
 The main focus of the project was to generate data for training YOLOv5s for detection of lego bricks.
 Brick types were restricted to: *2540, 3001, 3003, 3004, 3020, 3021, 3022, 3023, 3039, 3660*.
 As a result two main datasets were generated:

 - **Set A**: Many colors, bricks randomly placed on background.
 - **Set B**: Grayscale, bricks uniformly placed on background.